EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-values-diligence.md

 ---
-title: "Values: Intensity, diligence, brevity, collaboration?"
-author: "Juan Orozco"
+author: Juan Orozco

-type: post

-draft: true
-url: /?p=42
 categories:
 - Uncategorized
+draft: true
+slug: values-intensity-diligence-brevity-collaboration
+title: 'Values: Intensity, diligence, brevity, collaboration?'
+type: post
 ---

 Most worthy companies will describe their company values, either explicitly or through mission statement.
 Most companies start off with "how" they work; how they expect their people to "get things done".